TrinaKat/AsciiArtAnimation/README.md

-# AsciiArtAnimation
+# ASCIIArtAnimation
-Animates ascii art from a text file
+Animates ASCII art from a text file

 # Instructions
 The first line of the text file must contain the number of lines per "page" or "frame."
 This includes any blank lines separating each page/frame.
 See datboi.txt for an example :)